flashxio/FlashX-doc/pages/FlashX-perf.md

 folder: mydoc
 ---

-## FlashGraph performance

-FlashGraph was designed for specialized hardware (a large parallel machine with many SSDs).
-However, most people may not possess such powerful hardware, so we also evaluate its performance in the Amazon cloud.
-Table 1 shows the hardware configurations where FlashGraph is evaluated.
-We demonstrate that FlashGraph is able to outperform other well-known graph processing frameworks in both specialized hardware and Amazon cloud.
+FlashX is designed for a large parallel machine with fast SSDs, but it also runs efficiently in the cloud environment.
+Here we evaluate the performance of FlashX in both high-end servers and the Amazon cloud.
+Table 1 shows the hardware configurations where FlashX is evaluated.

 |            | i2.xlarge | i2.8xlarge | HW1    | HW2    |
 | ---------- |:---------:| ----------:|-------:|-------:|